peterjpxie/pxutil/README.rst

     or
     pip install .

-Build distributions ( Replaced with Actions / cibuildwheel )
+Build distributions ( Replaced with Actions / cibuildwheel for multiple python versions and platforms)
 ===========================================================
 ::

     rm -rf dist/* && python setup.py sdist bdist_wheel

-Publish to pypi ( Replaced with Actions / cibuildwheel )
+Publish to pypi ( Replaced with Actions / cibuildwheel for multiple python versions and platforms)
 ===============
 ::